8 Caps Rappers Made Famous.

 Picture the scene: 1985, and the crowd is pumped; LLCool J is blasting into his mic whilst rocking a red Kangol bucket hat and OG Nike Air Jordan 1's.

-The rapper made the Kangol hat a fundamental part of his identity throughout the 80's.
+The rapper made the Kangol hat a fundamental part of his identity throughout the 80's and early 90's.

 But remember who started it all.